yusinto/indigo/_posts/2018-02-28-docker-is-dead.markdown

 This way, we can deploy each branch to its own infrastructure mirroring our git branching strategy.

-## Step 5: What's this **images** thing at the end?
-At the end of **cloudbuild.yaml**, the **images** command will push the specified docker images to the remote registry.
-Wait a minute!
-Didn't we already push our docker image in build step #2?
-Yes and you'd be right my observant friend (if you are still awake reading this long post).
-It is common to rely on the **images** command to push our docker images rather than explicitly doing so through a build step.
-However we had to push prior to executing **kubectl** so we could not rely on the **images** command which runs at the **end** of all build steps.
-So what's the point of having the **images** command in the yaml at all?
-If you pushed an image explicitly in a build step AND specify the **images** command, you will see the image pushed in the build results in the console.
-If you don't specify the **images** command, you won't see it in the build results.
-Simple!

-## Step 6: Test the app!
+## Step 5: Test the app!
+Push a git commit to a feature branch and watch the magic happens!
 It takes a while for google cloud to assign an external ip to our service.
-You can check under **Compute -> Kubernetes Engine -> Discovery & load balancing**.
+You can check under Compute -> Kubernetes Engine -> Discovery & load balancing.
 The *Endpoints* column should display a valid external ip when it's ready.
 Then you can hit that link and your app should be running!

 ## Conclusion
 Deploying my app used to involve many moving parts: Jenkins, ec2 instances, load balancers, terraform, ecs.
 Kubernetes Engine